USS Yorktown (CV-5): World War II

 Task Force 11 retired at 20 kn on a southeasterly course until dark, when the ships steered eastward at 15 kn and made rendezvous with Task Group 11.7 (TG11.7), three heavy cruisers (HMAS Australia, and HMAS Canberra) and four destroyers under the Royal Australian Navy Rear Admiral John Crace, which provided cover for the carriers on their approach to New Guinea.

+Prior to the attack it had been intended that, at this point, with the two carriers beyond the range of Japanese air power, they would split up, with Lexington returning immediately to Pearl Harbor for a refit and Yorktown to follow a week or two later, once a replacement vessel could be dispatched to relieve her.
+However, plans changed: even as the Lae-Salamaua operation was taking place, President Roosevelt was ordering the only possible relief carriers, Enterprise and Hornet, to be diverted to a special operation, the Doolittle Raid on Tokyo.
+Because of this Yorktown was ordered to remain on station indefinitely, not returning to Pearl until limping home after the Coral Sea battle, having spent a hundred days away from a base.

 Yorktown resumed her patrols in the Coral Sea area, remaining at sea into April, out of reach of Japanese land-based aircraft and ready to carry out offensive operations whenever the opportunity presented itself.
 After the Lae-Salamaua raid, the situation in the South Pacific seemed temporarily stabilized, and Yorktown and her consorts in TF 17 put into the undeveloped harbor at Tongatabu, in the Tonga Islands, for needed upkeep, having been at sea continuously since departing from Pearl Harbor on 14 February.

 However, the enemy was soon on the move.
 To Admiral Nimitz, there seemed to be "excellent indications that the Japanese intended to make a seaborne attack on Port Moresby the first week in May".
 Yorktown accordingly departed Tongatapu on 27 April, bound once more for the Coral Sea.
 TF 11—now commanded by Rear Admiral Aubrey W. Fitch, who had relieved Brown in Lexington—departed Pearl Harbor to join Fletcher's TF 17 and arrived in the vicinity of Yorktowns group, southwest of the New Hebrides Islands, on 1 May.